zydou/arti/doc/keys.md

 prompted to remove the detected invalid elements.
 If the `--batch` flag is used in conjunction with `-s`, invalid elements are removed without a prompt.

-The output consists of two sections: invalid keystore entries and expired entries.
+The output displays invalid entries grouped by keystores and indicates whether no invalid entries are found in a given keystore.

 Some keys are time-bound and may expire.
 Expired entries correspond to keys associated with time periods (obtained from a consensus document) for which the